kubernetes-sigs/kro/website/docs/docs/concepts/15-instances.md

 ResourceGroups.
 They define the desired state of a set of resources, which KRO continuously works to maintain.

-## What is a Instance?
+## What is an Instance?

-A Instance is a Kubernetes custom resource that:
+An Instance is a Kubernetes custom resource that:

 - References a specific ResourceGroup
 - Provides values for the parameters defined in the ResourceGroup
 - Represents the desired state of a set of Kubernetes resources

-## Anatomy of a Instance
+## Anatomy of an Instance

-Here's an example of a Instance for a `WebApplication` ResourceGroup:
+Here's an example of an Instance for a `WebApplication` ResourceGroup:

 ```yaml
 apiVersion: kro.run/v1alpha1